 Annual Dissertation Award

-April 24, 2017, is the deadline for submitting a nomination for the 46th annual Dissertation Award conferred by the Society of Experimental Social Psychology.
+is was the deadline for submitting a nomination for the 47th annual Dissertation Award conferred by the Society of Experimental Social Psychology.
 Nominations are accepted from faculty members at the degree-granting institution (whether or not they are SESP members).

 The award carries with it membership (Fellow status) in the Society, as well as an honorarium to cover airfare, hotel, and registration at the Society's next meeting.
-This year the Dissertation Award Committee is chaired by David Funder and includes Serena Chen and Matthjis Baas.
+This year the Dissertation Award Committee is chaired by Ozlem Ayduk and includes Jeff Sherman and Namkje Koudenburg, a past winner.
 For a list of previous winners, see Dissertation Award Recipients.

 Application and Selection Process